AriesMtz1/AriesMtz1/README.md

 - 👋 Hi, I’m @AriesMtz1
-- 👀 I’m interested in Embedded Software Engineering
+- 👀 I’m interested in Embedded Engineering
-- 🌱 I’m currently learning Electrical Engineering
+- 🌱 I’m currently working as an Electrical Engineer
 - 📫 How to reach me ariesmtz@gmail.com

 <!---